 - Reduces traffic noise, as well as the noise your car produces.

 - Improves the car’s acoustics and makes listening to music more enjoyable.

 There are various features which determine the effectiveness of soundproofing materials.
 They include the material’s base material, effectiveness, and installation process, among other things.
-I went into more detail about each of those features in my comparative reviews of Dynamat, Fatmat, and Hushmat.
+I went into more detail about each of those features in my comparatives reviews of Dynamat, Hushmat, and Fatmat.

 So, why don’t we see what kind of soundproofing one of the most expensive, and most effective, materials I reviewed in that article can provide?
 Dynamat often emerges as the best automotive sound deadening material.

 As a butyl-based material, it is highly heat-resistant and odorless.
 However, the effectiveness of sound deadening mats is actually most often determined by their thickness.

 Also, effective soundproofing needs to be either high in mass or density.
 And in fact, Dynamat is very dense – which actually kind of makes cutting and applying it somewhat difficult.
 Still, at about $5 per square foot, it is decidedly not what you’re looking for if you need cheap soundproofing.